malemalice/rakutak-db-checker/prompt.md

 ### ETL-Aware Summary
 > Create a summary function that shows which columns were ignored during hash validation and includes this information in the final report.

+### Detailed Log Instructions
+> Write a function that displays instructions to users about where to find detailed mismatch logs when hash validation failures occur.

 ---